Cirrent/ccm_documentation_stage/docs/getting-started-with-the-ccm-development-kit.rst

    ::

+		AT+CONF Endpoint

-		AT+CONF Endpoint= endpoint copied in step 1.
+Where **Endpoint** is the endpoint copied in step 1.
 The above step replaces the configured default endpoint used for evaluating the quick connect flow.
 Enter the following command in the serial terminal to establish a secure connection to the AWS IoT Core if you followed AWS flow

    ::